Punk zine: History

-1970s: origins
+Origins (1970s)

 Starting in the 1970s, the DIY aesthetic of the punk subculture created a thriving underground press.
 Amateur magazines related to punk were inspired by the rock fanzines of the early 1970s, which were inspired by zines from the science fiction fan community.
 Perhaps the most influential of the fanzines to cross over from science fiction fandom to rock and, later, punk rock and new wave music was Greg Shaw's Who Put the Bomp, founded in 1970.
+Shaw would be credited with some of the earliest known uses of the term "punk" and "punk rock" in relation to rock music.
+In the March 1971 issue of Creem, he wrote about the Shadows of Knight's "hard-edge punk sound", while in an April 1971 issue of Rolling Stone, he referred to a track by the Guess Who as "good, not too imaginative, punk rock and roll".

-One of the earliest punk zines was Punk, founded in New York City by John Holmstrom, Ged Dunn and Legs McNeil.
-Debuting in January 1976, the zine championed the early New York underground music scene and helped associate the word "punk" with these bands, most notably the Ramones.
-Other early punkzines from the United States included Search & Destroy (later REsearch), Flipside and Slash.
+The first ever punk zine was Punk, founded in New York City by John Holmstrom, Ged Dunn and Legs McNeil in late 1975.
+Debuting in January 1976, with their first article and Lou Reed as the cover art, the zine helped popularize the early New York CBGB scene, leading to the use of the term "punk rock" as a descriptor for contemporary music scenes, which at the time was used strictly to refer to mid-1960s garage rock.
+Other early punk zines from the United States included Search & Destroy (later REsearch), Flipside and Slash.

 An early United Kingdom punk zine was Sniffin' Glue, produced by Mark Perry, who also founded the band Alternative TV, in 1976.
 Perry produced the first photocopied issue of Sniffin' Glue in London after attending the Ramones concert on 4 July 1976 at the Roundhouse.
 Punk zines were produced in many European countries in subsequent years.
 The first Irish one was published in March 1977.

 In Australia in 1977, inspired by the Saints and Radio Birdman, Bruce Milne and Clinton Walker fused their respective first zines Plastered Press and Suicide Alley to launch Pulp; Milne later went on to invent the cassette zine with Fast Forward, in 1980.
 Another early publication was Self Abuse first published in Sydney in December 1977.